 A state of nations is what the Russian Empire as well as the Soviet Union really amounted to.
 Since the fall of the Soviet Union in 1991 this fact has become more widely acknowledged among historians and other scholars.
-As a result, a new focus for research has been developed.
-After decades of Eurocentric and Russocentric exclusion, historians have ventured into the non-Russian peripheries and examined the diverse interactions between groups and regions within a Eurasian framework.
-By way of comparative analysis, it is the interplay between state politics, social developments and national identities in the multinational empire of Russia and the Soviet Union, which forms the core topic of this research seminar.
-How did state and nations relate to one another?
+As a result, a new focus for research has been developed, the so called ‘imperial turn’.
+After decades of Russocentric exclusion, historians have ventured into the non-Russian peripheries or examined metropolitan policies towards the separate nationalities in distant regions.
+By way of comparative analysis, it is the interplay between state politics, social developments and national awareness in the multinational empire of Russia and the Soviet Union, which forms the core topic of this research seminar.
+How did the composite state and its many subject nations interact?

-Knowledge of political institutions, social change and national-cultural identities in modern Russian and Soviet history, insight into the historiographical innovations and controversies in this field, understanding of the key-concepts of state, nation and multinationality in an Eurasian perspective, research abilities by means of (translated) primary and secondary sources, abilities of presentation and discussion of findings in an expert peer group, writing of an extensive scholarly research report.
+Knowledge of political institutions, social change and national-cultural identities in modern Russian and Soviet history, insight into the historiographical innovations and controversies in this field, understanding of the key-concepts of state, nation and multi-nationality in an international perspective, research abilities with (translated) primary and secondary sources, abilities of presentation and discussion of results in an expert peer group, writing an extensive scholarly research report.

 Mode of instruction

 - Oral presentations (2).

 Ronald G. Suny and Terry Martin eds., A State of Nations.
 Empire and Nation-making in the Age of Lenin and Stalin (Paperback Oxford UP; Oxford and New York 2001) ISBN 095144236.